Mathson remembered as dedicated, engaging teacher

 Along with teaching Mr. Mathson was actively involved in other activities at Eagan.
 His giving spirit and pride in Eagan was constantly seen in how he spent his time after school.
 He could be seen working in the weight room, sitting in the booth during football games, and timing the track meets.
 “All the things that people don’t see, behind the scenes,” explains Mr. Dirksen.
 With his loyalty and dedication to EHS, his job turned into something much greater.
 “As much as anybody, he lived for the high school.
 It was his job, his passion, and his social life.
 He loved being here,” Mr. Kissner explains.

-Through times of hardship, our community has proven, time and time again, how it can come together through these difficult times.
+Through times of hardship, our community has proven how it can come together.
 Support has come from many directions.
 “We’ve had lunch delivered to the science department from Apple Valley and cookies delivered from the elementary schools.
 When those things come into play, it just warms your heart,” explains Ms. Catchpool.
 In the past few days, over $74,000 has been raised by more than a thousand people for Mr. Mathson’s wife, Becky and their two-year-old son, Dylan.
 If you would like to donate, click here.

 Through having students write about their favorite memories of Mr. Mathson and teachers sharing stories about him, Eagan High School has started to heal.
 Junior Tram Nguyen explains that students have been encouraged to “write about the memories and write about the person he was.
 The counselors came in and talked to us about how we can seek help.
 I think talking about it aloud brings back the memories [too]” On Friday, May 26th, a celebration of life will be held to honor and remember Mr. Mathson.
 Inspired by his love for the outdoors, stickers with his initials will be available at the celebration on Friday for anyone who would like to take one to put on a water bottle, climbing helmet or other piece of gear in his memory.
 “He’s going to be so terribly missed, he’s just a real part of our hearts and our school, we’re not going to be able to replace Mr. Mathson.
 There’s no way.
 He’s a one of a kind guy,” Dr. Reikowski shares.